proikla/BrawlhallaBot/README.md

 ## How to use
 #### Brawlhalla settings
-Open brawlhalla, set these settings :
+Open brawlhalla, set these settings:

 ![image](https://user-images.githubusercontent.com/58581541/173115585-36379276-1431-4742-9834-d36277c62ce0.png)(Display mode: maximized, Camera mode: fixed, Player names: only you)